How to apply for a visa in order to visit relatives or friends

 Obtaining an invitation

-The person whom you plan to visit (your reference person) must fill out a special form – Inbjudan, number 240011 in Swedish, or Invitation, number 241011 in English.
+The person whom you plan to visit (your reference person) must fill out a special form – Invitation before application for Schengen visa, number 241011 in English (or number 240011 in Swedish).

 Your reference person must send the form to you and enclose their civic registration certificate (personbevis) and a copy of passport, ID card or equivalent, which proves their identity.